Alzheimer's disease is caused by a build-up of brain protein inside and around brain cells. This damages and eventually kills the brain cells.

 Your genes can increase the risk of developing the disease.
 But the actual increase in risk is small if you have these particular genes.

-In a few families, Alzheimer's disease is caused by the inheritance of a single abnormal gene.
+In some families, Alzheimer's disease is caused by the inheritance of a single abnormal gene.
 In these cases, the risks of it being passed on to children are much higher.

-People with Down's syndrome have a much higher risk of developing Alzheimer's disease.
+People with Down syndrome have a much higher risk of developing Alzheimer's disease.

-The genetic fault that causes Down's syndrome also causes a build-up of amyloid plaques.
-This lead to Alzheimer's disease in most people with Down's syndrome.
+The genetic abnormality that causes Down syndrome also causes a build-up of amyloid.
+This leads to Alzheimer's disease in most people with Down syndrome.

 People who have had a severe head injury may be at higher risk of developing Alzheimer's disease.
-But much research is still needed in this area.
+But more research is still needed in this area.

 Cardiovascular disease involves the heart or blood vessels.
 Many lifestyle factors linked with cardiovascular disease can increase your risk.